-On its own, nationality is irrelevant in determining whether a person is liable to pay taxes in Canada, making Canada an attractive place to invest.
+On its own, nationality is irrelevant in determining whether a person is liable to pay taxes in Canada.
 As noted in question 1.3 above, only residence is relevant in determining a person's annual income tax liability.
 However, if a taxpayer is deemed to be resident in two countries, one of which is Canada, "tie-breaker rules" under international tax treaties may apply to determine the taxpayer's country of residence.
 Although not a primary consideration, nationality may be a factor that is considered when applying such rules.